 To the extent an ROU asset arises due to a lessee's lease of a tangible asset (e.g., building or equipment), the ROU asset should be treated as a tangible asset not subject to deduction from regulatory capital.
-Except for institutions that have a community bank leverage ratio framework election in effect, an ROU asset not subject to deduction must be risk weighted at 100 percent in accordance with the agencies' regulatory capital rules and included in a lessee institution's calculations of total risk-weighted assets.
-In addition, an ROU asset must be included in a lessee institution's total assets for leverage capital purposes.
+Except for institutions that have a community bank leverage ratio framework election in effect, an ROU asset not subject to deduction must be risk weighted at 100 percent in accordance with the agencies' regulatory capital rules and included in a lessee institution's total assets for leverage capital purposes.